-- A comprehensive update of WATS functional classification mapping was initiated with a regional work group consisting of PennDOT District 3-0, SEDA-COG MPO and Northern Tier RPO meeting quarterly to review progress and ensure consistency of road classifications across county boundaries.
-WATS submitted data and mapping with suggested changes to current system. - WATS submitted data and mapping to establish Critical Urban and Rural Freight Corridors which is under review by PennDOT Central Office.
+A comprehensive update of WATS functional classification mapping was initiated with a regional work group consisting of PennDOT District 3-0, SEDA-COG MPO and Northern Tier RPO meeting quarterly to review progress and ensure consistency of road classifications across county boundaries.
+WATS submitted data and mapping with suggested changes to current system.